rigelriva/Binary-Search-and-Bubble-Sort-SDD/UPDATED README.md

 ## How to install and run code:

-You can download this through downloading the zip file by pressing the **GREEN "CODE"** button and pressing **"Download ZIP"** or  you click **"binaryandbubble.py"** and download the raw file via the right-hand side download button
+You can download this by downloading the zip file by pressing the **GREEN "CODE"** button and pressing **"Download ZIP"** or  you click **"binaryandbubble.py"** and download the raw file via the right-hand side download button

-After downloading binaryandbubble.py, you would need to FIRSTLY download **VISUAL STUDIO COD**E as well as these CRUCIAL extensions for it to run:
+After downloading binaryandbubble.py, you would need to FIRSTLY download [Visual Studio Code]([https://pages.github.com/](https://code.visualstudio.com/Download)) as well as these CRUCIAL extensions for it to run:
 * **Python**  v2024.2.1
 * **Pylance** v2024.3.2
 * **Python Debugger** v2024.2.0